MobileCSP/MobileCSP/_sources/Unit4-Animation-Simulation-Modeling/apcreate1.rst

      <p>Create a <a href="https://docs.google.com/document/d/1-4oA9bdqDRse1nYpV2wxHnOIwFNas01TbeRnVSBKQ6I/view" target="_blank" title="">video demonstration</a> of your app and answer the prompts outlined in the <a href="https://docs.google.com/document/d/1B0VUXo-voVro_paLykF153QKtZ-urzrY-JkNFxBZjDA/copy" target="_blank" title="">Create Performance Task template</a>.
 Submit your video and answers to the prompts on your portfolio as a <a href="https://docs.google.com/document/d/15H4awBUZ0GHNcG3zVaqHZ7grJHimhUEm7dPWfTmfWl0/" target="_blank" title="">portfolio write-up</a>.</p>

+    <p><font color="red">NEW as of Fall 2023,</font> you no longer need to turn in a Create written response to the AP Digital Portfolio submission site.
+However, students should still complete the Create written response to prepare for the AP exam.
+The Create performance task still consists of three components—program code, video, and instead of the written response, a student-authored Personalized Project Reference containing screen captures of their list and procedure.
+You will use your Personalized Project Reference to answer questions during the AP exam.
+To prepare for these questions, you should complete Create written response even though you do not need to submit it to the AP site.</p>

 Resources
 -------------